gustycooper/gustycooper.github.io/projects/projects_battleship.md

 Note that your program cannot be entered into the tournament if it does not meet the "for a B..." criteria above.
 This is for the simple reason that it will crash my program.
 Only programs that return correct answers will be eligible for the tournament, which will be tested prior to our tournament.

 ## Testing

+This section describes how to begin testing your project.
+As you gain experience with Battleship, we can discuss a GUI Tester developed by previous students.

 To test your Battleship player, you're going to have to write some code in main method.
 You initial tester will probably be short.
 The strategy for your tester is to create two BattleshipPlayers using your BattleshipPlayer, and then play them against each other.
 The following shows how to create two BattleshipPlayers that use my userid.